Back to programs

 Program Outcomes

-A quasi-experimental study conducted during the 2013–2014 school year examined the impact of Bridges in Mathematics on math achievement for kindergarten through second-grade students in four school districts across three states.
-The study included 800 students in Bridges classrooms, matched through the NWEA Growth Research Database to a virtual comparison group with similar demographics and prior achievement.
+An earlier study, conducted during the 2013–2014 school year, examined the impact of Bridges in Mathematics on math achievement for kindergarten through second-grade students in four school districts across three states.
+The study included 800 students in Bridges classrooms, matched to a virtual comparison group with similar demographics and prior achievement.
+Student performance on the MAP for Primary Grades math assessment showed Bridges students scored significantly higher than matched peers (effect size = +0.06).

 Staffing Requirements